vksah32/blog-posts/Raft consensus.md

 #### What are replicated state machines?

-collection of machines with some state in a cluster which can survive machine failure.
-Eg: HDFS uses
+collection of state machines  in a cluster which can survive machine failure.
+Eg: HDFS uses zookeeper (replicated state machine) to manage cluster